YingXie24/SQL/1-DigitalBanking-DataAnalytics/README.md

 My submission for the tasks contains:
 1. A PDF report of my findings and solutions for Improving KYC
 2. An Excel calculation file to support the material in Improving KYC
-2. A report for Catching Fraud
+2. A PDF report for Catching Fraud

 Detailed descriptions of the tasks can be found in the corresponding directory.